ZaiqiangWu/RTV/training_instructions.md

 ## Step 2
-Performing garment segmentation to the recorded video. there are many available methods.
-We recommend [this repository](https://github.com/heyoeyo/muggled_sam), which requires only minimal interaction to achieve desirable garment segmentation results.
+Performing garment segmentation to the recorded video.
+There are many available methods, we recommend [this repository](https://github.com/heyoeyo/muggled_sam), which requires only minimal interaction to achieve desirable garment segmentation results.

 <img src="assets/demo/Screenshot.png" alt="Description" height="500" />